 Prices for natural gas, NGLs and oil that we produce significantly impact our revenues and cash flows.
-Natural gas, NGL and oil benchmark prices increased significantly during the year ended December 31, 2022 as compared to the year ended December 31, 2021.
-As a result, we experienced a significant increase in price realizations during the year ended December 31, 2022.
-We monitor the economic factors that impact natural gas, NGL and oil prices, including domestic and foreign supply and demand indicators, domestic and foreign commodity inventories, the actions of Organization of Petroleum Exporting Countries and other large producing nations and the current Russia-Ukraine conflict, among others.
+Natural gas, NGLs and oil benchmark prices decreased significantly during 2023 as compared to 2022.
+As a result, we experienced a decrease in price realizations during the year ended December 31, 2023.
+We monitor the economic factors that impact natural gas, NGLs and oil prices, including domestic and foreign supply and demand indicators, domestic and foreign commodity inventories, the actions of Organization of Petroleum Exporting Countries and other large producing nations and the current conflicts in Ukraine and in the Middle East, among others.
 In the current economic environment, we expect that commodity prices for some or all of the commodities we produce could remain volatile.
 This volatility is beyond our control and may adversely impact our business, financial condition, results of operations and future cash flows.